A detailed study on various phases in dissipative anisotropic Dicke model: Eigenvalue properties

 \subsection{Consecutive level spacing ratio}

 The complex level spacing ratio~\cite{sa2020complex, prasad2022dissipative} can be defined as:

-where the superscripts NN (NNN) stand for nearest (next nearest) neighbor.
-It captures next-nearest neighbor information that is overlooked in the levelspacing statistics.
-The advantage of the calculation is we don't require the unfolding procedure.
-In Fig.~\ref{fig:r_scatter} we show the scatter plot of $z$ in the non-ergodic ($g_1 = 1.25,\ g_2 = 0.1$) and the ergodic phases ($g_1 = 1.25,\ g_2 = 1.0$) separately.
-For the non-ergodic case, the scatter plot is symmetric and isotropic whereas for the ergodic case, it is anisotropic which is another signature for the connection to RMT~\cite{sa2020complex}.
+where the superscripts NN (NNN) stand for the nearest (next nearest) neighbor.
+It captures the information about the next closest neighbor that is overlooked in the level spacing statistics.
+The advantage of the calculation is that we don't require the unfolding procedure.
+In Fig.~\ref{fig:r_scatter}, we show the scatter plot of $z$ in the non-ergodic ($g_1 = 1.25,\ g_2 = 0.1$) and ergodic phases ($g_1 = 1.25,\ g_2 = 1.0$) separately.
+For the non-ergodic case, the scatter plot is symmetric and isotropic, whereas for the ergodic case, it is anisotropic, which is another signature for the connection to RMT~\cite{sa2020complex}.
 In Fig.~\ref{fig:rav_OADM} we show the absolute value of the average level spacing ratio for this model.
 The figure shows a non-ergodic phase to ergodic phase transition similar to the closed ADM~\cite{das2023phase}.
 Here in the non-ergodic phase, $\langle r\rangle\approx 0.69$, (dark color) which is equivalent to the system following the 2D Poisson distribution, whereas in the ergodic phase, $\langle r\rangle\approx 0.74$ (light color), and it corresponds to the Ginibre unitary ensemble.